 The challenges Rose faced intensified as she progressed to secondary school.
 In Rose’s district, and across Malawi, there are many barriers to girls’ education.
 These include widespread poverty and an acute lack of secondary schools.
 In this context, girls are often the first to be excluded from education, leaving them vulnerable to the dangers of child marriage, early pregnancy and HIV/AIDS.

 Rose was determined to stay in school, walking 7 km there and back, but her family struggled to raise the money for her school fees and all the other essentials.
-When she found out she would receive support from CAMFED, Rose was so happy to be able to complete her secondary education.
+When she found out she would receive support from CAMFED and The Mastercard Foundation, Rose was so happy to be able to complete her secondary education.

 “Education is a key that unlocks somebody from being unknown to known.”

 A passionate champion for girls’ education, Rose has a growing reputation in her community and beyond as an activist against child marriage.
-Like CAMA’s many ‘GirlGuardians’, she regularly facilitates awareness campaigns around child marriage, speaking out in front of large groups of parents and children, teachers and school committee members, together with local traditional leaders, mother support groups, social welfare officers and the police.
+She regularly facilitates awareness campaigns around child marriage, speaking out in front of large groups of parents and children, teachers and school committee members, together with local traditional leaders, mother support groups, social welfare officers and the police.

 “Ten years from now, I see a bright future because I am fully empowered and educated.
 I will help more children, assisting them with their basic needs.”